Configuration File

 The sensitivities array defines alternative scenario runs.
 Each entry has the following fields:

-namestringYesDisplay name for the scenario, shown in the pdView sidebar.
+namestringYesDisplay name for the scenario, shown in the pd4castr UI.

 querystringYesPath to a SQL file that transforms the input data.